By reading this, I acknowledge that:

 - I will read any relevant Offer Document and obtain appropriate advice in relation to my investment objectives, financial situation and particular needs before making any financial decision.

-Syndication offers small and large investors the chance to participate in the ownership and development of a parcel of land, earmarked for future residential development.
+Share in the success of community development by joining other small and large investors who participate in the ownership and development of land earmarked for residential development.

-- Peet identifies a strategically located parcel of land and assesses the opportunity.
+- Peet identifies a strategic parcel of land and assesses the opportunity.

-- Peet sets up the syndicate company or trust ("syndicate').
+- Peet sets up the syndicate company or trust (the syndicate) to develop the land.

-- The offer is made to investors through a prospectus or product disclosure statement (referred to as an 'offer document' throughout this website).
+- An offer is made to syndicate investors through a prospectus or product disclosure statement (referred to as an 'offer document').

 - Investors registered with Peet receive the offer document, complete the application if they wish to invest and then receive their investment allocation.